beenlanced/ai_model_compression/static_and_dynamic_quantization/README.md

 ## Static and Dynamic Quantization

-This section of the project examines Static, Dynamic and Quantization-Aware Quantization through a worked out example notebook.
+This section of the project examines Static, Dynamic and Quantization-Aware Training (QAT) Quantization through a worked out example notebook.
 The notebook and materials are part of the LinkedIn Learning Course: [Ai Model Compression Techniques: Building Cheaper, Faster, and Greener AI:](https://www.linkedin.com/learning/ai-model-compression-techniques-building-cheaper-faster-and-greener-ai)

 ---